analogcode/Swift-Radio-Pro/README.md

 ##Contributions

 Contributions are very welcome.
 Please create a separate branch (e.g. features/3dtouch).
 Please do not commit on master.

+##FAQ

+Q: I'm not interested in using LastFM, how do I disable the album download?
+A: Simply comment out the method call to "queryAlbumArt()" in the NowPlayingViewController (approx. line #520).

+Q: Is there another API to get album/track information besides LastFM?
+A: Rovi has a pretty sweet [music API](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music).
+It shouldn't be too difficult to switch it out.

+Q: My radio station isn't playing?
+A: Paste your stream URL into a browser to see if it will play there.
+The stream may be offline or have a weak connection.

+Q: The song names aren't appearing for my station?
+A: Check with your stream provider to make sure they are sending Metadata properly.

 ##Streaming Libraries